 What is the Nissan Leaf?

-Put simply, the Nissan Leaf is the world’s best-selling electric vehicle, or EV.
+Put simply, the Nissan Leaf is the world’s best-selling electric vehicle (EV or BEV depending on your preference).
 That’s a significant achievement, and one Nissan managed by being one of the first to market with an affordable, long-range electric car that didn’t seem like a compromise to own.
-It’s often called the first mass-market EV, and did for electric vehicles what the Toyota Prius did for hybrid ones – it normalised them.
+It’s often called the first mass-market BEV, and did for electric vehicles what the Toyota Prius did for hybrid ones – it normalised them.

 The original Leaf was launched in 2010 – nearly a decade ago – yet as Nissan markets its second-generation model, launched in 2017, many manufacturers are only now building their first EVs.
 Models such as the Hyundai Kona Electric, Kia e-Niro and upcoming Volkswagen ID.3 and Tesla Model 3 do look set to challenge the Leaf for its position at the top of the sales charts, but they’ve got nearly ten years of catch-up to do before they penetrate the market in the same way.

 The latest Leaf has been refined into a remarkably usable EV, with a battery capacity that will suit all but the highest-mileage drivers, and a relaxing and high-tech driving experience that will endear itself to evangelists and sceptics alike.

 Read on for our overview of the entire Nissan Leaf range, where we give advice on the different battery sizes and power outputs as well as specifications and driving experience.